kcamenzind/BluespecIntroGuide/BluespecStudentGuide.md

 `TypeName variableName;`

 Variables must be declared in the function definition, or within the function.
-You cannot declare a global variable, as there is no such thing as a "global variable" in hardware, since the function itself should encapsulate an entire combinational circuit.
+You cannot declare a global variable in a file, as there is no such thing as a "global variable" in hardware, since the function itself should encapsulate an entire combinational circuit.
+(This isn't entirely true once we move onto sequential circuits, but more on that later.)

-This also means that the scope of a declared variable is only the function that it is declared in.
+This also means that the scope of a declared variable is only within the function that it is declared in.

 #### Variable assignment